oagarza/Intrusion-Detection-System/README.md

 # Splunk-Network-Forensics-Analysis
-This repository hosts the code and documentation for our Elastic Stack-based network forensics analysis project.
-Our goal is to provide a comprehensive solution for analyzing network traffic data and identifying security incidents using the power of the Elastic Stack.
+This repository hosts the code and documentation for our Splunk-based network forensics analysis project.
+Our goal is to provide a comprehensive solution for analyzing network traffic data and identifying security incidents using the power of Splunk.

 Splunk-Based Network Forensics Analysis Platform Introduction